-In the calculation of the PhD age, it is possible to deduct certain types of verifiable leave that have been held in accordance with the relevant existing laws.
+In the calculation of the PhD age, it is possible to deduct certain types of documentable leave that have been held in accordance with the relevant existing laws.
 These types of leave of absence must be specified with exact dates in the application form.
 E-grant will automatically calculate the length of the periods of leave, which will be deducted from your PhD age.
-Periods of leave that can be deducted are pregnancy, maternity, paternity or parental and adoption leave; sick leave, bereavement leave, or family care leave; and military service.
+Periods of leave that can be deducted are pregnancy, maternity, parental and adoption leave; sick leave, bereavement leave, or family care leave; and military service leave.

-If you have been on pregnancy, maternity, paternity or parental and adoption leave after obtaining your PhD degree, the actual number of weeks of leave, multiplied by 2, can be deducted from your PhD age.
+If you have been on maternity/paternity/parental leave or adoption leave after obtaining your PhD degree, the actual number of weeks of leave, multiplied by 2, can be deducted from your PhD age.
 However, the maximum number of weeks that can be deducted is 52 weeks times two per period of leave in connection with childbirth/adoption.